3 Million NOTAMs Processed: What Affected Elements Reveal

 Three million processed NOTAMs is enough scale for the patterns to stabilize across airports, FIRs, services, procedures, and airside infrastructure.

 The more important change is the unit of analysis.
-The useful unit expands from the NOTAM to the affected object, the effect on that object, and the semantics that determine whether the change applies.
+The useful unit expands from the NOTAM to the affected object, the effect on that object, and the applicability context that determines whether the change matters.

 Across this run, surface movement objects dominate the affected-element signal.
 Constraints and outages dominate the effect mix.
 Runway impact is usually a restriction rather than a closure.
 Airspace disruption can be followed by affected identifier and reason.
 Fuel is largely an airport-service outage signal.
 Low-visibility capability depends on many small equipment and procedure states that text alone tends to flatten.